- Fall Cycle: October 1, by 5:00 PM

 - Systems delivery / financial health

-Proposals are reviewed by staff and the Foundation’s Distribution Committee and put forward as recommendations to the Foundation Board for approval.
+Proposals are reviewed by staff, community reviewers, and the Foundation’s Distribution Committee and put forward as recommendations to the Foundation Board for approval.

-- Grant year-end report that shares progress, lessons, and constituent stories and images (if applicable)
+- Grant year-end report that shares progress, lessons, and impact

 - Maintenance of organization’s tax exempt 501(c)(3) status